justin-marian/min-risc-v/README.md

 </p>

 <p align="center">
-  <b>IF (Instruction Fetch):</b> Initiates instruction fetching by accessing memory and retrieving the current instruction based on the program counter (PC).
+  <b>IF (Instruction Fetch):</b> initiates instruction fetching by accessing memory and retrieving the current instruction based on the program counter (PC).
 It ensures smooth instruction flow and handles branching/jumping.
 </p>

 ### Signals IF